dxw/playbook/contributing.md

   1. Make sure the title explains the small change you're suggesting
   2. Write a short comment to encapsulate the whole change
   3. Create pull request

+The Playbook is hosted on [GitHub Pages](https://pages.github.com), and it's tracking the `master` branch.
+This means your changes will be published automatically when your pull request is merged.